hpl002/Masters_Public/readme.md

   ### Model validation
   SPIN model checker
   "Spin model checker is primarily used for formal verifica- tion of distributed systems, such as communication protocols.
 Spin can run random simulations of the process model or perform a verification of the pro- cess model by exploring all the possible execution paths.
-To formally describe process models, we use Spin’s Promela language (Process meta language)."
+To formally describe process models, we use Spin’s ProMela language (Process meta language)."

 [Spin Model Checker, The: Primer and Reference Manual](./resources/literature/spinPrimer.pdf)